 Greenhouse Gas (GHG) Emissions

-As a foundational element of this Climate Action Plan, Howard County developed a new GHG emissions inventory, analyzed changes in current GHG emissions from its 2005 baseline, and estimated future GHG emissions through 2045.
-This information helped shape the strategies and actions proposed to mitigate GHG emissions and to sequester carbon.
+As part of the Climate Action Plan, Howard County developed an updated inventory of GHG emissions, looked at how emissions have changed since 2005, and projected future emissions through 2045.
+This information helped shape the strategies and actions aimed at reducing emissions and capturing carbon.

 GHG Emissions Reductions